vaibhavdaren/turtleblocksjs/tutcompsite/documentation/documentaion.md

 8. process
 9. shado

-These  comprise of the logic behind the game level.
-From drawing the stage to load to verifying the stage to printing the stage complete message with sounds.
+These blocks comprise of the logic behind the game level.
+From drawing the challenge to loading, to verifying the challenge and to printing the 'Checkpoint Reached' message along with sound.

 ![Level](https://github.com/vaibhavdaren/turtleblocksjs/blob/tutorials/tutcompsite/documentation/doc3.PNG)

-1. The stage load block sets the turtle to centre of the to be traced shape .Draws the to be traced shape with the help of chi action.
+1. The 'Stage Load' block sets the turtle to the centre of the shape to be traced.
+It draws the to be traced shape with the help of 'chi' action.
-2. chi sets the turtle to relavant position and calls the shado action block with draws the required shape in purple color.
+2.'chi' sets the turtle to relavant position and calls the 'shado' action block which draws the required shape in purple color.
-3. Stage load finally sets the pen color to yellow which is the color on which the check logic of the stages work.
+3. Stage load finally sets the pen color to yellow color which is the color on which the check logic of the challenge works.

 ![Level](https://github.com/vaibhavdaren/turtleblocksjs/blob/tutorials/tutcompsite/documentation/doc4.PNG)

-1. The other start blocks run concurrently on the other hand and loads the images which contains the relavant artwork of the stage and other sprites.
+1. The other start block run concurrently and load the images which contain the relavant artwork of the challenge and other sprites.
-2. It also contains the checking logic of the stage.
-Which is the crux of the project and verifies the shape drawn by the user.
+2. It also contains the checking logic of the challenge which is the crux of the project and verifies the shape drawn by the user.
-3. Microop and process checks the shape drawn by the user in pixel by pixel format.
+3. 'Microop' and 'process' checks the shape drawn by the user in pixel by pixel format.
-4. If the image traced is same as the challenge image  global value of flag is set to 1 and Checkpoint Reached message is printed.
+4. If the image traced is same as the challenge image, global value of flag is set to 1 and 'Checkpoint Reached' message is printed along with background sound.

 ![Level](https://github.com/vaibhavdaren/turtleblocksjs/blob/tutorials/tutcompsite/documentation/doc5.PNG)